Sea Level Rise in the Gulf of Mexico: Awareness and Action Tools for the Climate Outreach Community of Practice

 Implementation

-The workshop was attended by 75 representatives of extension and outreach agencies, planners, experts, and Sea Grant directors from the Gulf of Mexico.
+The first CoP workshop was attended by 75 representatives of extension and outreach agencies, planners, experts, and Sea Grant directors from the Gulf of Mexico.
 The workshop’s objectives included:

-- discussing attitudes/perceptions/knowledge on climate change and sea level rise;
+- discussing attitudes, perceptions, and knowledge on climate change and sea level rise;

 - learning from existing sea level rise preparation activities in the region;